Skip to main content

 You will need the Full Write Service Plans permission or be a group admin for a team that can be scheduled on a service plan.
 Group admins can only perform the actions described in this article to their teams and not others where they are not an admin in.
 Users with Full Write Service Plans permission can perform these actions on any team in the plan.

-Once you have finished assigning volunteers to all needed positions, you are ready to send out serving requests which will allow volunteers to not only be notified they are assigned to serve, but also respond to each assignment (i.e. accept, decline, and others).
+Once finished assigning volunteers to all needed positions, serving requests can be sent out that would allow volunteers to be notified they are assigned to serve, as well as to respond to each assignment (i.e. accept, decline, and others).

 If text messaging is enabled on the account, you can also indicate whether you also want to send a text message (assuming the volunteer has a mobile number on their profile).